 If you think about it, it’s often a pain to go to the office whether it’s your own office or your dentist’s office.

-When it comes to seeing the dentist there isn’t much choice – I have to go in person.
+When it comes to seeing the dentist there isn’t much choice – you have to go in person.
 It isn’t an option to do a cleaning session over SKYPE or GOOGLE HANGOUTS.
 But seeing your accountant or a web designer – or collaborating with a team member can easily be done remotely.

 If I’m just working on files it is often easier to work from my home office, update my files and upload them to the cloud.